 Bates Motel - Philadelphia and its Countryside

 Check into the Bates Motel for the most incredible display of terror and mayhem.
-Considered one of the best haunted houses in America, the motel is filled with high tech special effects and lighting, taking Halloween to a new level.
+Considered one of the best haunted houses in America, the motel is filled with high-tech special effects and lighting, taking Halloween to a new level.
 The Bates Motel is one of three attractions at Arasapha Farm, which also features a Haunted Corn Maze and a 25-minute Haunted Hayride.
+Bates Motel has added several new, huge scenes for the 2017 season!

 Cathedral of Learning - Pittsburgh and its Countryside